NikolayShtipkov/Platform-Arena-Game/README.md

 # Platform Arena Game

-2D platformer game made with Unity engine.
-Used C# as scriptping language and free assets from unity store for animations and art.
+2D platformer game made with the Unity Engine.
+Used C# as scriptping language and free assets from the Unity Store for animations and art.

-The game has 2D traversal with shooting mechaning to deal with enemies, which have simple patrol and attack mechanich.
-There are prefabs for the assets such as traps, enemies, platforms and collectables which can be used at any time.
+The game has 2D traversal with shooting mechanic(shooting a blue fire ball) to deal with enemies.
+Enemies have a patrol script, which makes them patrol an area, if you are in range for their attack they will try to kill you.
+There are prefabs(reusable game objects) for the assets such as traps, enemies, platforms and collectables which can be used at any time.

 Start menu
 ![PlatformGuy](https://github.com/NikolayShtipkov/Platform-Arena-Game/assets/50198430/f6dfdd8a-d29f-4086-8d05-616dbaaa4628)